daffl/jquery.dform/readme.md

 __Some things you can do:__

 * use JavaScript and JSON instead of HTML markup since your page doesn't run without JS anyway
-* generate JavaScript enhanced markup with your own extensions and custom types
+* naturally generate JavaScript enhanced markup with your own extensions and custom types
 * have an easy way to include jQuery UI elements and JavaScript validation (both supported out of the box)
 * scaffold forms from business objects of your server side framework